GeorgSommerer/bsc_thesis_pGRiNS/README.md

 - The third column must have the name `Type` and be 1 for an activating edge, or 2 for an inhibiting edge.
 `Prep_Data/grn_to_topo.R` contains code that can be used to turn DoRothEA GRNs and KEGG Pathways PINs into `.topo` files.

-The subdirectory `Perts` contains `.pert` files, which have a list of perturbed genes with 3 columns delimited with a single space:
+The subdirectory `Perts` contains a `.pert` file, which has a list of perturbed genes with 3 columns delimited with a single space:
 - The first column must have the name `Index` and indicate which perturbation set the perturbed gene belongs to.
 - The second column must have the name `Gene` and contain the gene symbol of the perturbed gene.
 This gene must be present in at least one of the files in `Topos`.
 - The third column must have the name `Type` and be 1 for overexpression (CRISPRa), 2 for knockdown (CRISPRi), and 3 for knockout (CRISPR KO).